XMB5/Cuyahoga-Proxy/README.md

 **Manual installation**

-The proxy is indentionally limited to a single file.
+The proxy is intentionally limited to a single file.
 All you have to do is to place `proxy.php` under the public folder of your application.

 ### Configuration

-For security reasons don't forget to define all the trusted domains / URLs into top section of `proxy.php` file:
+For security reasons, don't forget to define all the trusted domains / URLs into top section of `proxy.php` file:

 ``` PHP
 $valid_requests = array(